Thomas Dekker (writer): Career

 Dekker embarked on a career as a theatre writer in the middle 1590s.
 His handwriting is found in the manuscript of Sir Thomas More, though the date of his involvement is undetermined.
 More certain is his work as a playwright for the Admiral's Men of Philip Henslowe, in whose account book he is first mentioned in early 1598.
 While there are plays connected with his name performed as early as 1594, it is not clear that he was the original author; his work often involved revision and updating.
 Between 1598 and 1602, he was involved in about forty plays for Henslowe, usually in collaboration.
 To these years belong the collaborations with Ben Jonson and John Marston, which presumably contributed to the War of the Theatres in 1600 and 1601.
 But Dekker is credited as the sole author of The Shoemaker's Holiday (1599), his acknowledged masterpiece – a boisterous, rowdy comedy of London life as seen through the eyes of a romanticist.
 Francis Meres includes Dekker in his list of notable playwrights in 1598.

 For Jonson, however, Dekker was a bumbling hack, a "dresser of plays about town"; Jonson lampooned Dekker as Demetrius Fannius in Poetaster and as Anaides in Cynthia's Revels.
 Dekker's riposte, Satiromastix, performed both by the Lord Chamberlain's Men and the child actors of Paul's, casts Jonson as an affected, hypocritical Horace.

 Satiromastix marks the end of the "poetomachia"; in 1603, Jonson and Dekker collaborated again, on a pageant for the Royal Entry, delayed from the coronation of James I, for which Dekker also wrote the festival book The Magnificent Entertainment.
 After this commission, however, the early Jacobean period was notably mixed for the author.
 In late 1602, he appears to have broken his association with Henslowe, for unknown reasons.
 He wrote for Worcester's Men for a time, then returned to the Admiral's Men (now patronized by Prince Henry) to produce The Honest Whore, an apparent success.
-But the failures of The Whore of Babylon (1607) and If This Be Not a Good Play, the Devil is in It (1611) left him crestfallen; the latter play was rejected by Prince Henry's Men before failing for Queen Anne's Men at the Red Bull Theatre.
+But the failures of The Whore of Babylon (1607) and If It Be Not Good, the Devil Is In It (indicated as If This Be Not a Good Play, the Devil Is In It on the first page of the play; 1612) left him crestfallen; the latter play was rejected by Prince Henry's Men before failing for Queen Anne's Men at the Red Bull Theatre.